United States House of Representatives: Daily procedures

 Like the Senate, the House of Representatives meets in the United States Capitol in Washington, D.C.
-At one end of the chamber of the House is a rostrum from which the speaker, Speaker pro tempore, or (when in the Committee of the Whole) the chair presides.
-The lower tier of the rostrum is used by clerks and other officials.
+At one end of the chamber of the House is a rostrum from which the speaker, Speaker pro tempore, or (when in Committee of the Whole House) the chair presides.
+The lower tiers of the rostrum are used by clerks and other officials.
+A table in front of the rostrum is used by the official reporters.
 Members' seats are arranged in the chamber in a semicircular pattern facing the rostrum and are divided by a wide central aisle.
 By tradition, Democrats sit on the left of the center aisle, while Republicans sit on the right, facing the presiding officer's chair.
 Sittings are normally held on weekdays; meetings on Saturdays and Sundays are rare.
 Sittings of the House are generally open to the public; visitors must obtain a House Gallery pass from a congressional office.
 Sittings are broadcast live on television and have been streamed live on C-SPAN since March 19, 1979, and on HouseLive, the official streaming service operated by the Clerk, since the early 2010s.

 The procedure of the House depends not only on the rules, but also on a variety of customs, precedents, and traditions.
 In many cases, the House waives some of its stricter rules (including time limits on debates) by unanimous consent.
 A member may block a unanimous consent agreement, but objections are rare.
 The presiding officer, the speaker of the House enforces the rules of the House, and may warn members who deviate from them.
 The speaker uses a gavel to maintain order.
 Legislation to be considered by the House is placed in a box called the hopper.